Social media use in politics: Grassroots campaigns

+Social media platforms have become a very useful tool within political advertising that allow campaigns and organizations to thoroughly target particular demographics with personalized communication.
+Political parties may choose voters based on their demographics, interests, and social media activity by utilizing sponsored posts and paid advertisements.
+This style of advertising, which often has emotional or visual content to change public opinion, supports campaigns by fast and efficiently distributing their messaging.
+However it also creates problems with false information, data privacy and voter manipulation with algorithm-driving tools.
+By enhancing exposure and engagement for major social and political causes, social media political advertising, when managed appropriately, can promote grassroots movements.

 US election interference

+One of the largest, recent examples of US election interference via social media relates to the January 6th attack on the United States Capitol.
+President Trump, after losing the 2020 election, showed his displeasure on the social media platform Twitter.
+Trump encouraged his supporters to protest and riot in response to the election loss.
+As a result, Twitter terminated his account.

 The 2016 United States Presidential Election was an example in which social media was used by the state actor Russia to influence public opinion.
 Tactics such as propaganda, trolling, and bots were used to leak fake news stories that included an "FBI agent had been killed after leaking Clinton's emails" and "Pope Francis had endorsed Donald Trump."
 Studies have found that pro-Trump news was as many as four-time more than pro-Clinton fake news, and a third of the pro-Trump tweets were generated by bots.

 Social media has also provided the means for large amounts of data to be collected on social media users – allowing analysis and predictions to be made on what information and advertising the user is most likely to be susceptible to.
 This was highlighted in 2018 when the Cambridge Analytica – Facebook scandal emerged.
 Data and predictions from the company were used to influence voters in the 2016 Brexit/Leave campaign and also the 2016 US election Trump Campaign.